diegodoumecq/joymap/README.md

 Stuff to do.
 Keep in mind these bullet points are in no particular order.

+* Improve event module: add more event operator
-* Add support for hapticActuators (seems to work on some VR gamepads apparently, need to get my hands on some)
+* Add support for hapticActuators in firefox (seems to work on some VR gamepads apparently, need to get my hands on some)
-* Add an event example or change some of the existing query ones to use events
-* Add routing to the examples page
-* Refactor/replace the canvas example with something more visually interesting
 * Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js) or [playcanvas](https://github.com/playcanvas/engine)
   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI
   * It should also store in the sessionStorage the module config and on refresh restore it